kyma-project/istio/docs/user/04-40-incompatible-istio-sidecar-version.md

 ## Cause

-By default, the Istio module has sidecar injection disabled - there is no automatic sidecar injection into any Pod in a cluster.
-For more information, read the document about [enabling Istio sidecar proxy injection](./01-60-enable-sidecar-injection.md).
+By default, the Istio module has Istio sidecar injection disabled - it does not automatically inject the Istio sidecar into any Pod in a cluster.

-The sidecar version in Pods must match the installed Istio version.
-Otherwise, mesh connectivity may be broken.
-This issue may appear during the Istio module upgrade.
-When it is upgraded to a new version along with a new Istio version, existing sidecars injected into Pods remain in an original version.
+The sidecar version in Pods must match the installed Istio version to ensure proper mesh connectivity.
+During an upgrade of the Istio module to a new version, existing sidecars injected into Pods remain in the original version, potentially causing connectivity issues.

-The Istio module contains the `ProxySidecarReconcilation` component that performs a rollout for most common workload types, such as Deployments, DaemonSets, etc. The job ensures all running sidecars are properly updated.
+The Istio module contains the `ProxySidecarReconcilation` component that performs a rollout for most common workload types like Deployments and DaemonSets.
+This component ensures that all running sidecars are updated correctly.
-However, some user-defined workloads can't be rolled out automatically.
-This applies, for example, to a standalone Pod without any backing management mechanism, such as a ReplicaSet or a Job.
+However, there are some user-defined workloads that can't be rolled out automatically.
+This includes standalone Pods without any management mechanism like a ReplicaSet or a Job.

-Such user-defined workloads must be manually restarted to work correctly with the updated Istio version.
+You must manually restart such user-defined workloads to ensure proper functionality with the updated Istio version.

 ## Remedy